Oscilloscope: Automotive use

-On the lowest end, an inexpensive hobby-grade single-channel DSO could be purchased for under $90 as of June 2011.
-These often have limited bandwidth and other facilities, but fulfill the basic functions of an oscilloscope.

 Software

 Many oscilloscopes today provide one or more external interfaces to allow remote instrument control by external software.
 These interfaces (or buses) include GPIB, Ethernet, serial port, USB and Wi-Fi.

 Types and models

 The following section is a brief summary of various types and models available.
 For a detailed discussion, refer to the other article.

 Cathode-ray oscilloscope (CRO)

-The earliest and simplest type of oscilloscope consisted of a cathode ray tube, a vertical amplifier, a timebase, a horizontal amplifier and a power supply.
+The earliest and simplest type of oscilloscope consisted of a CRT, a vertical amplifier, a timebase, a horizontal amplifier and a power supply.
 These are now called "analog" scopes to distinguish them from the "digital" scopes that became common in the 1990s and later.

 Analog scopes do not necessarily include a calibrated reference grid for size measurement of waves, and they may not display waves in the traditional sense of a line segment sweeping from left to right.
 Instead, they could be used for signal analysis by feeding a reference signal into one axis and the signal to measure into the other axis.
-For an oscillating reference and measurement signal, this results in a complex looping pattern referred to as a Lissajous curve.
-The shape of the curve can be interpreted to identify properties of the measurement signal in relation to the reference signal, and is useful across a wide range of oscillation frequencies.
+For an oscillating reference and measurement signal, this results in a complex looping pattern referred to as a Lissajous figure.
+The shape of the curve can be interpreted to identify properties of the measurement signal in relation to the reference signal and is useful across a wide range of oscillation frequencies.